-- Art Therapy: Art therapy can be beneficial to anyone but is particularly helpful for those that just aren't able to express their feelings with words.
+- Art Therapy: Art therapy can be beneficial to anyone but is particularly helpful for those who just aren't able to express their feelings with words.
 We use several mediums of art as therapy that allow our clients to express what they can't say.
 Art therapy is based on the belief that the creative process involved in artistic self-expression helps people resolve conflicts and problems, develop interpersonal skills, manage behavior, reduce stress, increase self-esteem and self- awareness, and achieve insight.

 - Experiential Groups: In addition to the “Core Group” therapy described above, Brookhaven Retreat offers many other groups throughout the week.
 Group therapy is the heartbeat of any good therapy center.
 The power of group psychotherapy is that the group becomes a microcosm for the larger world and how a client interacts in the group is often a mirror for how they interact in other relationships.
 The group is a necessary tool to really understanding this aspect of a person's overall ability to live a meaningful and productive life.

 Some of our groups are process oriented and offer tremendous depth to the processing that most are often more comfortable with in individual therapy.
 Many of our groups, however, are focused around a specific topic such as trauma, grief/loss, self-esteem and healthy families.
 These groups include educational and experiential components so that each client leaves with a toolbox overflowing with skills that she is ready and experienced at using.

 - Mindfulness: Mindfulness begins each day at Brookhaven Retreat and is a mindful grounding for the day to ensure focus, affirm self and find readiness to start the day with a sense of peace and connection.
 Each client is taught specific mindfulness techniques by their Primary Therapist and is encouraged to practice mindfulness as a coping skill regularly.